Are 90% off Fabric Sales Really A Good Deal?

 Partial rolls (less than 50 yards) may be sold for as little as 50 cents per yard.
 Sometimes the left over fabrics are simply sold by weight.

-Regardless of the original prices, large quantities of discontinued and closeout fabrics may sell for only 50 cents to $2 per yard.
+Regardless of the original prices, large quantities of discontinued fabrics are typically sold for 50 cents to $2 per yard.

 The $80 fabric I referenced above will eventually be closed out.
 There is an excellent chance that a substantial amount of the remaining stock will eventually be sold for $2 per yd. or less.